Is My Child with Food Allergies Getting the Nutrients They Need to Grow and Thrive?

 Vitamin B6: fish, fortified breakfast cereal, meat, non-citrus fruit, and starchy vegetables (such as potatoes)

-Vitamin B7: eggs, fish, meats, nuts, seeds, & sweet potatoes
+Vitamin B7: eggs, fish, meats, nuts, seeds, and sweet potatoes

-Vitamin B9: beans, dairy products, eggs, fruit, grains (such as rice & bread), green leafy vegetables (such as asparagus & spinach), meat, & seafood
+Vitamin B9: beans, dairy products, eggs, fruit, fortified grains (such as rice & bread), green leafy vegetables (such as asparagus & spinach), meat, and seafood

 Vitamin B12: dairy products, eggs, fish, fortified breakfast cereal, meat, and nutritional yeast